jttoivon/moder2/README.md

 Running
 =======

-The generic form of running MODER is as follows
+The generic form of running MODER2 is as follows

-    moder [ options ] inputfile monomer0,monomer1,...
+    moder2 [ options ] inputfile monomer0,monomer1,...

 If the inputfile has extension `fasta` or `fa`, then it is read as a fasta file.
-Otherwise, the input file to MODER should consist of sequences separated by 'new line' characters.
+Otherwise, the input file to MODER2 should consist of sequences separated by 'new line' characters.
 That is, each sequence should appear on its own line.
 Currently, sequences containing non-base characters, such as `N`, are ignored.